 The route navigates the plateaus of northwestern Spain and, for Vuelta standards, the course is rather straightforward.
 The riders are racing around an altitude of approximately 800 metres for most of the time.

 Departure place Salamanca is defined by its university, which dates back to 1218 and is the third-oldest in Europe.
 Firstly, the route takes the riders on a loop to the east and at kilometre 48 they once again move through Salamanca.
-The course runs along the south side of the River Tormes to the Portuguese border.
+The course parallels the south side of the River Tormes to the Portuguese border.
 A large part of the race runs along the reservoir behind the Almendra Dam, that backs up 2.5 billion cubic metres of water and several drowned villages.

 Click on the images to zoom.

 Salamanca and Bermillo de Sayago at Google Maps